python/cpython/Doc/c-api/newtypes.rst

    declare the instance struct) and this in turn includes the :attr:`_ob_prev` and :attr:`_ob_next` fields if they are present.
-This means that the only correct way to get an initializer for the :attr:`tp_basicsize` is to use the :keyword:`sizeof` operator on the struct used to declare the instance layout.
+This means that the only correct way to get an initializer for the :attr:`tp_basicsize` is to use the ``sizeof`` operator on the struct used to declare the instance layout.
    The basic size does not include the GC header size (this is new in Python 2.2;
    in 2.1 and 2.0, the GC header size was included in :attr:`tp_basicsize`).